parubok/awesome-swing/README.md

 # Awesome Swing
-A curated list of frameworks, libraries and software for the Java Swing GUI toolkit.
+A list of frameworks, libraries and software for the Java Swing GUI toolkit.

 Library | Description | License | Latest Version
 --- | --- | --- | ---